 The hidden cost of delays is equally significant.
 A Gartner survey of facility managers reported that painting‑related disruptions (noise, odor, blocked access) caused tenant satisfaction to drop 18% during projects.
 Contractors who prioritize minimal disruption—by working nights or sectioning off areas—reduce that drop to just 3–4%.
 That's a retention metric worth paying for.

 So when you compare bids, look beyond the bottom line.
 Ask about prep protocols, warranty terms, and how they handle occupied spaces.
 The upfront price gap often widens fast once you factor in rework and downtime.
+A simple ranking system that weights these factors can save you thousands.

 Comparison of Commercial Painting Contractor Types